GraphPerf-RT: A Graph-Driven Performance Model for Hardware-Aware Scheduling of OpenMP Codes: Design Methodology

+\textbf{Loss Function.} Training minimizes the NIG negative log marginal likelihood with non-saturating uncertainty regularization \cite{wu2024non} to address evidence contraction on high-error samples, plus a ranking loss aligned to makespan-first scheduling objectives.
+The non-saturating term prevents the model from being overconfident on out-of-distribution inputs by penalizing high evidence when predictions are inaccurate, ensuring robust uncertainty estimates critical for thermal safety.
+The ranking loss operates on Lower Confidence Bounds (LCB = $\gamma - k\sigma$, where $\sigma = \sqrt{\beta(\nu+1)/(\nu(\alpha-1))}$ is the total predictive standard deviation) rather than point estimates, promoting risk-aware ordering that prioritizes configurations with both low predicted makespan and high confidence.

-The model is trained by minimizing the negative log marginal likelihood of the evidential distribution, augmented with evidence regularization (to prevent underconfidence) and a ranking loss (e.g., pairwise on makespan to align with scheduling objectives):
+\omitcontent{The model is trained by minimizing the negative log marginal likelihood of the evidential distribution, augmented with non-saturating uncertainty regularization \cite{wu2024non} (to prevent evidence contraction on high-error samples) and a ranking loss (e.g., pairwise on makespan to align with scheduling objectives):